Automattic/wp-calypso/packages/composite-checkout/README.md

 If a step has the `onEdit` prop, it will include an "Edit" link which will call the `onEdit` prop function.
 The parent component is responsible for using this to toggle the component's state in an appropriate way.
 The parent should also modify the URL so that the state is serialized somehow in the URL (this allows the "Back" button to work in an expected way when collapsing and expanding steps).

-### useAllPaymentMethods()

-A React Hook that will return an array of all payment method objects.
-See `usePaymentMethod()`, which returns the active object only.

 ### OrderReviewLineItems

 Renders a list of line items passed in the `items` prop.
 Each line item must have at least the props `label`, `id`, and `amount.displayValue`.